idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/examples/ex20_user_objects.md

 ## Create ExampleDiffusion Kernel

 In order to utilize the "diffusivity" material property a Kernel that uses a material property as a coefficient is required.
 This is accomplished by creating a new Kernel, in this case a Kernel that inherits from the MOOSE `Diffusion` Kernel.
-This newly created Kernel simply ;ultiplies the `Diffusion` Kernel `computeQpResidual()` and `computeQpJacobian()` methods with a material propety.
-The complete code for this custom is supplied in the links below, agian the comments in the source detail the behavior of the class.
+This newly created Kernel simply multiplies the `Diffusion` Kernel `computeQpResidual()` and `computeQpJacobian()` methods with a material property.
+The complete code for this custom is supplied in the links below, again the comments in the source detail the behavior of the class.

 [ExampleDiffusion.h](https://github.com/idaholab/moose/blob/devel/examples/ex20_user_objects/include/kernels/ExampleDiffusion.h)